Russian battleship Peresvet: Design and description

 Peresvet was 434 ft 5 in long overall, and had a beam of 71 ft 6 in and a draft of 26 ft 3 in.
 Designed to displace 12674 LT, she was almost 1200 LT overweight and displaced 13810 LT.
 Her crew consisted of 27 officers and 744 enlisted men.
 The ship was powered by three vertical triple-expansion steam engines using steam generated by 30 Belleville boilers.
 The engines were rated at 14500 ihp and designed to reach a top speed of 18 kn.
 Peresvet, however, reached a top speed of 18.44 kn from 14532 ihp during her sea trials in November 1899.
 She carried a maximum of 2060 LT of coal, which allowed her to steam for 6200 nmi at a speed of 10 kn.

 The ship's main battery consisted of four 10 in guns mounted in two twin-gun turrets, one forward and one aft of the superstructure.
-The secondary armament consisted of eleven Canet 6 in quick-firing (QF) guns, mounted in casemates on the sides of the hull and in the bow, underneath the forecastle.
+The secondary armament consisted of eleven Canet-series 6 in quick-firing (QF) guns, mounted in casemates on the sides of the hull and in the bow, underneath the forecastle.
 Several smaller guns were carried for defense against torpedo boats.
 These included twenty 75 mm QF guns, twenty 47 mm Hotchkiss guns and eight 37 mm guns.
 She was also armed with five 15 in torpedo tubes, three above water and two submerged.
 The ship carried 45 mines to be used to protect her anchorage.
 Peresvets waterline armor belt consisted of Harvey armor and was 4–9 in thick.
 The Krupp cemented armor of her gun turrets had a maximum thickness of nine inches and her deck ranged from 2 to 3 in in thickness.